glitchkn1ght/MarkelInsuranceApp/README.md

 ## OriginalSpec
-API Tech Test
 Background
-We are creating a new front end to an existing SQL Server database, and need a restful DotNetCore API to be created to allow us to access the Claims and Company data.
+- We are creating a new front end to an existing SQL Server database, and need a restful DotNetCore API to be created to allow us to access the Claims and Company data.
-For the purpose of this exercise, the data can be generated in code rather than coming from SQL server.
+- For the purpose of this exercise, the data can be generated in code rather than coming from SQL server.
-While this is a test exercise, the level of detail and quality should represent something that is fit for production.
+- While this is a test exercise, the level of detail and quality should represent something that is fit for production.

 Requirements